Before you begin

 This message means that Location Services was turned off on your device while you were using Find My iPhone to locate it.
 Find My iPhone won't be able to locate your device, but the last known location will appear for up to 24 hours.
 You can still use Find My iPhone to make the device play a sound, display a message on the device's screen, lock the device, or erase the device.

-The ability to use Find My iPhone to locate your device on a map isn't available in all countries.
+The ability to use Find My iPhone to locate your device on a map isn't available in all countries or regions.
 Locating your device on a map requires Maps data to be available in that area.
 All other Find My iPhone features will still work.